Yield analysis sheds light on the answer, but you have to look at what impacts profit first.

 There are not many options to control the price of an input such as seed or fertilizer.
 Most of the time the prices are dictated by the retailers.
 Input rates, however, are adjustable and connected to yield.
 The more yield potential an area has the more seed and fertilizer typically applied to that area.
 Input dollars spent are connected to how much yield an area can produce.

-If yield data is being collected there is an opportunity to identify yield potential.
+When yield data is collected there is an opportunity to identify yield potential.
 By exploring a fields potential yield these questions often arise:

 Do we push yields, correct issues, and improve profit?